Kikkoman Hon Tsuyu vs Mentsuyu

 Kikkoman Hon Tsuyu Uses

-On the side of the bottle, there are usage examples, which are listed in the table below.
-Following that, dilute the Hon Tsuyu sauce with water (hot or cold).
+There are also usage examples on the side of the bottle, which I listed in the table below.
+Following the ratios, dilute the Hon Tsuyu sauce with water (hot or cold) for each use.

 Usage Examples Hon Tsuyu : Water